snarfed/bridgy/README.md

 ```
 dev_appserver.py --log_level debug --enable_host_checking false --support_datastore_emulator --datastore_emulator_port=8089 --application=brid-gy ~/src/bridgy/app.yaml ~/src/bridgy/background.yaml
 ```

+Open [localhost:8080](http://localhost:8080/) and you should see the Bridgy home page!

 If you hit an error during setup, check out the [oauth-dropins Troubleshooting/FAQ section](https://github.com/snarfed/oauth-dropins#troubleshootingfaq).
 For searchability, here are a handful of error messages that [have solutions there](https://github.com/snarfed/oauth-dropins#troubleshootingfaq):